Lebanese man held in Iran expected to go home on Tuesday

 A year after a 2015 nuclear deal between Iran and major powers ushered in a wary thaw between the United States and Tehran, Iranian authorities freed five U.S. citizens in a prisoner exchange.
 However, U.S.-Iranian tensions have risen anew since Washington pulled out of the nuclear pact in 2018.

-Reporting by Parisa Hafezi in Dubai and Laila Bassam in Beirut; Editing by Mark Heinrich
+Reporting by Parisa Hafezi in Dubai and Laila Bassam in Beirut; Editing by Mark Heinrich and Kevin Liffey